What is a “Conditional Resident?”

 If you filed your I-751 form and received a notice of extension from the USCIS, you can return to the United States with an expired Green Card.
 You will need to carry both the expired card and the USCIS notice.
-The notice is normally valid for one year.
+The notice is normally valid for 18 months.
 You must return to the United States within one year of your last departure or within the validation of the notice, whichever is shorter.

 I am spouse of military service member with conditional status card.
 My Green Card expired.
 Can I still return to the U.S.?

 In general, any conditional resident who fails to have an I-751 filed in time will automatically lose legal resident status on the second anniversary of his or her date of admission.
 However, the law allows the USCIS to accept a late petition if the resident can establish that the failure to file on time was for reasons beyond his or her control.
 The decision to grant or deny the request to excuse the late filing of an I-751 rests with a USCIS adjudicating officer.
 However, there is a chance that a conditional resident who did not file an I-751 could be excluded and deported from the United States.
 In this case, he or she may not be allowed to return to the United States for many years, unless permission to return is granted.
 Therefore, we recommend for the conditional resident who did not file an I-751 to apply for a new immigrant visa on an approved petition filed by a U.S. citizen spouse/parent.